-Figure.
-3 shows the conversion of the Mel spectrogram into speech waveform with the help of the WaveGlow vocoder.
-The first input is a Mel spectrogram, which graphically depicts the density of the frequencies in the audio signal concerning the time.
+Figure 3 shows the conversion of the Mel spectrogram into speech waveform with help of WaveGlow vocoder.
+The first input is a Mel spectrogram, which graphically depicts the density of the frequencies in audio signal with respect to the time.
 As it will be explained later in this paper, the Mel spectrogram retains features of the audio that are critical for signal processing and analysis because they correspond with characteristics of human auditory processing.
 Subsequently, the Mel spectrogram undergoes the process called "Vocoder WaveGlow" which forms the end part of the proposed model.
-WaveGlow is a state-of-the-art generative model, aimed at the high-quality audio generation from Mel spectrograms.
-[22].
+WaveGlow is a state-of-art generative model, aimed at the high-quality audio generation from Mel spectrograms (Debnath et al., 2020).
 A set of invertible transformations, the normalizing flows, is used to transform the data, the Mel spectrogram that has a simpler distribution than the distribution of the audio waveform.
 In so doing, WaveGlow transforms the Mel spectrogram back into the original signal and all its details into a waveform.
 The final product from the WaveGlow vocoder is a "Speech Waveform".
-This waveform is the reconstructed audio signal that can be played and heard by human intervention as speeches are being made.
-It has all the differential attributes of natural speech that are synthesized from the features embedded in the Mel spectrogram.
+This waveform is the reconstructed audio signal which can be played and heard by human intervention as speeches being made.
+It has all the differential attributes of natural speech that is synthesized from the features embedded in Mel spectrogram.
 The speech waveform is the result that listeners hear, and it is generated to closely mimic natural human speech.
 It depicts the progression from the Mel spectrogram, which is a text-based or visual representation of sound frequencies, to the speech waveform, which is the audible output.
-Figure 3 below demonstrates how the WaveGlow model bridges the gap between the abstract representation of audio in the form of a Mel spectrogram and the concrete, listenable speech waveform.
+The below figure demonstrates how the WaveGlow model bridges the gap between the abstract representation of audio in the form of a Mel spectrogram and the concrete, listenable speech waveform.
 The process underscores the capability of the WaveGlow vocoder to synthesize high-quality, natural-sounding speech from a structured, frequency-based input.

-Figure.
-3. Overview key components and flowchart vocoder WavGlow Architecture
+Figure 3: Overview key components and flowchart vocoder WavGlow Architecture

-5. WaveGlow
+A. WaveGlow

-WaveGlow, inspired by the Glow concept, offers faster synthesis compared to WaveNet.
-[24].
-It employs an invertible transformation between blocks of eight time-domain audio samples and a standard normal distribution, conditioned on the log Melspectrogram.
-[28].
+WaveGlow, inspired by the Glow concept, offers faster synthesis compared to WaveNet (Oord et al., 2016).
+It employs an invertible transformation between blocks of eight time-domain audio samples and a standard normal distribution, conditioned on the log Mel-spectrogram (Mustafa et al., 2021).
 This transformation enables audio generation by sampling from this Gaussian density.
 The invertible transformation consists of a sequence of individual invertible transformations, known as normalizing flows.
 In WaveGlow, each flow is composed of a 1x1 convolutional layer followed by an affine coupling layer.
-The affine coupling layer is a neural transformation that predicts a scale and bias based on the input speech x and Mel-spectrogram.
-X. Let W_k represent the learned weight matrix for the k - th 1x1 convolutional layer and $s_j(x, X)$ be the predicted scale value at the j - th affine coupling layer.
+The affine coupling layer is a neural transformation that predicts a scale and bias based on the input speech x and Mel-spectrogram X. Let W_k represent the learned weight matrix for the k - th 1x1 convolutional layer and $s_j(x, X)$ be the predicted scale value at the j - th affine coupling layer.
 For inference, WaveGlow samples z from a uniform Gaussian distribution and applies the inverse transformations (f^{-1}) conditioned on the Mel spectrogram X to retrieve the speech sample x.
 Due to the simplicity of parallel sampling from the Gaussian distribution, all audio samples can be generated simultaneously.
 The model is trained to minimize the log-likelod of the clean speech samples x: